uprial/customcreatures/README.md

 * 5% of animals naturally spawn with up to 400% health increase.
 * 5% of hostile monsters spawn with an increased movement speed up to 100%.
 * Once killed, a player respawns with an apple in hand and a small jump and movement bonus for a minute.
-* 4% of zombie-like mobs spawn with a tiny jump and movement bonus, fire resistance, in GOLDEN equipment(*1) with random protection and random thorns, a slightly-enchanted golden axe (*1).
+* 4% (*4) of zombie-like mobs spawn with a tiny jump and movement bonus, fire resistance, in GOLDEN equipment(*1) with random protection and random thorns, a slightly-enchanted golden axe (*1).
 Drops a gold ignot. (*3)
-* 2% of zombie-like mobs spawn with a tiny jump and movement bonus, fire resistance, in IRON equipment(*1) with random protection and random durability, a well-enchanted sword (*1).
+* 2% (*4) of zombie-like mobs spawn with a tiny jump and movement bonus, fire resistance, in IRON equipment(*1) with random protection and random durability, a well-enchanted sword (*1).
 Drops an iron block. (*3)
-* 1% of skeleton-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in DIAMOND equipment(*1) with maybe top protection and random durability and random support enhancements, a top-enchanted bow (*2).
+* 1% (*4) of skeleton-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in DIAMOND equipment(*1) with maybe top protection and random durability and random support enhancements, a top-enchanted bow (*2).
 Drops a diamond. (*3)
-* 0.5% of zombie-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in CHAINMAIL equipment(*1) with maybe top protection and random durability and random support enhancements and top thorns, a top-enchanted sword (*2).
+* 0.5% (*4) of zombie-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in CHAINMAIL equipment(*1) with maybe top protection and random durability and random support enhancements and top thorns, a top-enchanted sword (*2).
 Drops lapiz lazuli and redstone. (*3)
 * 5% of Pillagers and Piglings have crossbows (*2) with maybe top piercing, random durability, random quick charge, multishot.
 * 5% of Drowned have tridents (*2) with maybe top impaling, random durability, channeling.
 * 5% of Horses have the best maximum health, improved movement speed and knockback resistance.
 * 5% of Rabbits are the killer bunnies.
 * 100% of Withers have thorns.
 * 0.1% of creepers are a little more healthy, fast, explosive, and don't despawn.
-* Each 5,000 damage dealt by the closest player increases probability of hard monsters spawn to 100%.
 * 10% of Vexes are spawned together with illusioners.
 * 100% of Evokers and Illusioners have a large jump and movement bonus, fire resistance and regeneration, in NETHERITE equipment(*1) with maybe top protection and thorns and random support enhancements, a top-enchanted bow (*2).
 May drop an enchanted golden apple, a netherite scrap, a book of mending, a totem of undying, and a diamond pickaxe. (*3)
 * 25% of Vindicators spawn with a medium jump and movement bonus, fire resistance, a slightly-enchanted diamond axe (*1).